MahmoudAhmadOsman/mern-stack/README.md

 ### Project
-This project is built with Express js for backend, React js for front-end and Bootstrap for styling
+This project is built with Express js for the backend, React js for the front-end and Bootstrap for styling

 ### My Website